 An act relating to the Fish and Wildlife Conservation Commission; amending s.
-259.105, F.S.; requiring land management agencies to consider, in consultation with the commission, as part of certain state land management plans, the feasibility of using portions of such lands as gopher tortoise recipient sites; requiring the agencies to consult with the commission on required feasibilities assessments and the implementation of management strategies; amending ss.
-327.352 and 327.35215, F.S.; 327.35215, F.S.; revising the notices a person must be given for failure to submit to certain tests for alcohol, chemical substances, or controlled substances; making technical changes; amending s.
-327.371, F.S.; authorizing certain athletic teams or sports affiliated with specified educational institutions to operate a humanpowered vessel within the marked channel of the Florida Intracoastal Waterway; amending s.
-327.4107, F.S.; revising the vessel conditions that an officer of the Fish and Wildlife Conservation Commission or a law enforcement agency may use to determine that a vessel is at risk of becoming derelict; amending s.
-327.46, F.S.; prohibiting municipalities and counties from designating public bathing beach areas or swim areas within their jurisdictions which are within the marked channel portion of the Florida Intracoastal Waterway or within a specified distance from any portion of the marked channel; repealing s.
+259.105, F.S.; requiring land management agencies to consider, in consultation with the commission, as part of certain state land management plans, the feasibility of using portions of such lands as gopher tortoise recipient sites; requiring the agencies to consult with the commission on required feasibility assessments and the implementation of management strategies; requiring the commission to work with the land management agencies to identify a specified number of sites; providing gopher tortoise recipient site permit application requirements; specifying permit timeframe requirements; amending ss.
+327.352 and 327.35215, F.S.; revising the notices a person must be given for failure to submit to certain tests for alcohol, chemical substances, or controlled substances; making technical changes; amending s.
+327.371, F.S.; authorizing individuals, when participating in certain athletic team practices or competitions, to operate a human-powered vessel within the marked channel of the Florida Intracoastal Waterway under certain circumstances; requiring the commission to be notified of any such competition; providing notice requirements; amending s.
+327.4107, F.S.; revising the vessel conditions that an officer of the commission or a law enforcement agency may use to determine that a vessel is at risk of becoming derelict; amending s.

+327.46, F.S.; prohibiting municipalities and counties from designating certain waters adjacent to designated public bathing beaches or swim areas as vessel exclusion zones; repealing s.
 376.15, F.S., relating to derelict vessels and the relocation and removal of such vessels from the waters of this state; amending s.
 379.101, F.S.; revising the definitions of the terms "marine fish" and "saltwater fish"; amending s.
 705.101, F.S.; revising the definition of the term "abandoned property" to include vessels declared to be a public nuisance; amending s.
-705.103, F.S.; clarifying the notice requirements and procedures for vessels declared to be public nuisances; amending s.
-823.11, F.S.; making technical changes; authorizing the commission to establish a program to provide grants to local governments for certain actions regarding derelict vessels and those declared to be a public nuisance; specifying sources for the funds to be used, subject to an appropriation; authorizing the commission to use funds not awarded as grants for certain purposes; requiring the commission to adopt rules for the grant applications and the criteria for allocating the funds; amending s.
+705.103, F.S.; clarifying the notice requirements and procedures for vessels declared to be public nuisances; conforming a provision to changes made by the act; amending s.
+823.11, F.S.; making technical changes; authorizing the commission to establish a program to provide grants to local governments for certain actions regarding derelict vessels and those declared to be a public nuisance; specifying sources for the funds to be used, subject to an appropriation; authorizing the commission to use funds not awarded as grants for certain purposes; requiring the commission to adopt rules for the grant applications and the criteria for allocating the funds; conforming provisions to changes made by the act; amending s.
 934.50, F.S.; providing that all employees of the commission or the Florida Forest Service may operate drones for specified purposes; amending ss.
 327.04, 328.09, 328.72, and 376.11, F.S.; conforming provisions to changes made by the act; repealing s.
 25, chapter 2021-184, Laws of Florida, relating to derelict vessels; reenacting s.
 327.73(1)(dd), F.S., relating to noncriminal boating infractions, to incorporate the amendment made to s.
 327.371, F.S., in a reference thereto; reenacting ss.
 125.01(4) and 379.2412, F.S., relating to powers and duties of legislative and governing bodies of counties and state preemption of the regulating of taking or possessing saltwater fish, respectively, to incorporate the amendment made to s.
-379.101, F.S., in a reference thereto; providing effective dates.
+379.101, F.S., in references thereto; providing effective dates.